apache/flink/docs/dev/table/sql.md

 | `Types.MAP`            | `MAP`                       | `java.util.HashMap`    |
 | `Types.MULTISET`       | `MULTISET`                  | e.g. `java.util.HashMap<String, Integer>` for a multiset of `String` |

-Advanced types such as generic types, composite types (e.g. POJOs or Tuples), and array types (object or primitive arrays) can be fields of a row.

-Generic types are treated as a black box within Table API and SQL yet.

-Composite types, however, are fully supported types where fields of a composite type can be accessed using the `.get()` operator in Table API and dot operator (e.g. `MyTable.pojoColumn.myField`) in SQL.
-Composite types can also be flattened using `.flatten()` in Table API or `MyTable.pojoColumn.*` in SQL.

-Array types can be accessed using the `myArray.at(1)` operator in Table API and `myArray[1]` operator in SQL.
-Array literals can be created using `array(1, 2, 3)` in Table API and `ARRAY[1, 2, 3]` in SQL.
+Generic types and composite types (e.g., POJOs or Tuples) can be fields of a row as well.
+Generic types are treated as a black box and can be passed on or processed by [user-defined functions](udfs.html).
+Composite types can be accessed with [built-in functions](#built-in-functions) (see *Value access functions* section).

 {% top %}

 Built-In Functions
 ------------------

-Both the Table API and SQL come with a set of built-in functions for data transformations.
-This section gives a brief overview of the available functions so far.
+Flink's SQL support comes with a set of built-in functions for data transformations.
+This section gives a brief overview of the available functions.

 <!--
 This list of SQL functions should be kept in sync with SqlExpressionTest to reduce confusion due to the large amount of SQL functions.